9ae/ace/wiki/vault/c.vio.md

 ---

 # Perspective

+Believes in forgivess in a personal level, and exhiling criminals.

 ## How do they see themselves?
 Vio sees herself as someone who is constantly misunderstood.
 She fears that she may never be worthy of love and acceptence.
 That is why she clings on to Sicili's safety so much, because right now Sicili is the only person Vio thinks will love her.